aayushchouhan24/react-native-auto/Readme.md

 ## 📄 License

-`react-native-init` is licensed under the MIT License.
+`react-native-auto` is licensed under the MIT License.
 For more information, refer to the [LICENSE](LICENSE) file.

 ## 🙌 Acknowledgements